markus-gerber/vnv-heap/evaluation/README.md

 ├── desktop_run_benchmarks.sh     # Run all benchmarks (except for the persist benchmark) on the desktop machine.
 This is not meant for any latency measurements, but for debugging/testing.
 ├── desktop_run_testsuite.sh      # Run the whole testsuite for the vNV-Heap library ├── esp32c3_build_benchmarks.sh   # Build image for one specific or all benchmarks ├── esp32c3_run_benchmarks.sh     # Build and run one specific or all benchmarks.
-Note: You nee ├── notebooks_generate_plots.sh   # Generate the plots using the existing Jupyter notebooks └── notebooks_start_server.sh     # Start the graphical Jupyter Notebook server.
+├── notebooks_generate_plots.sh   # Generate the plots using the existing Jupyter notebooks └── notebooks_start_server.sh     # Start the graphical Jupyter Notebook server.
 This can be used for example to choose select different raw data to be used for the plots
 ```